There are all kinds of things that you must keep track of when you’re going fishing.

 What is important to note is that not all fish are the same – some fish are not always impacted by the change in barometric pressure like others are.

-Even if they don’t notice any changes, it’s likely that the prey they eat will sense the change in pressure.
+However, despite not being affected in the same way, all fish are ultimately affected.
+Even if they don’t notice any changes, the prey they eat will likely sense the change in pressure.

 Where prey goes, predatory fish will follow.